For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 EPIDEMIOLOGY AND ETIOLOGY

-Gout is the most common inflammatory arthritis in men, with a male:female incidence of about 4:1; it affects over 3% of US adults.1,11 The National Health and Nutrition Examination Survey (NHANES) 2007–2008 estimated the prevalence of gout among US adults to be 8.3 million.12 The incidence increases with age and is rising in part due to a larger number of patients ...
+Gout is the most common inflammatory arthritis in men, with a male:female incidence of about 4:1; it affects over 3% of US adults.1,11 The National Health and Nutrition Examination Survey (NHANES) 2007–2008 estimated the prevalence of gout among US adults to be 8.3 million.12 The incidence increases with age and is rising in part due to a larger number of patients with risk factors for gout.13 There is also ...